AdaRoseCannon/adarosecannon.github.io/_posts/2021-08-03-multiple-language-installable-web-apps-using-a-single-manifest-file.md

 ### Making it work in Jekyll

-In Jekyll you can’t `{% include %}` a file and then perform transforms onto it.
-So by including it as the body content you can then access it via `{{ content }}` which does mean you need to find some other method for loading your actual content.
+In Jekyll you can’t {% raw  %} `{% include %}` {% endraw  %}  a file and then perform transforms onto it.
+So by including it as the body content you can then access it via {% raw  %} `{{ content }}` {% endraw  %} which does mean you need to find some other method for loading your actual content.
 Fortunately our site is a little complex and built each Single Page App out of an entire folder of pages so this was already the case.

 This does raise two issues which need to be fixed before it can work.